-Concurrent Review Purpose Concurrent review is a utilization review conducted during a member's facility stay or course of treatment at home or in a facility setting to determine whether the place or level of service is medically necessary.
+concurrent Review Concurrent review is a utilization review conducted during a member's facility stay or course of treatment at home or in a facility setting to determine whether the place or level of service is medically necessary.
 This care coordination program occurs without any notification required from you.
-Applies to For a complete list of the services subject to concurrent review, visit Wellmark.com or call the Customer Service number on your ID card.
-Person Responsible Wellmark Process Wellmark may review your case to determine whether your current level of care is medically necessary.
+For a complete list of the services subject to concurrent review, visit Wellmark.com/member/authorizations-and-approvals or call the Customer Service number on your ID card.
+Wellmark Wellmark may review your case to determine whether your current level of care is medically necessary.
 Responses to Wellmark's concurrent review requests must include supporting clinical information to determine medical necessity as a condition of your coverage.
-Importance Wellmark may require a change in the level or place of service in order to continue providing benefits.
+Wellmark may require a change in the level or place of service in order to continue providing benefits.
 If we determine that your current facility setting or level of care is no longer medically necessary, we will notify you, your attending physician, and the facility or agency at least 24 hours before your benefits for these services end.

-Care Management
+Case Management

-Care management
+case management

-Purpose Care management is intended to identify and assist members with the most severe illnesses or injuries by collaborating with members, members' families, and providers to develop individualized care plans.
+Purpose Case management is intended to identify and assist members with the most severe illnesses or injuries by collaborating with members, members' families, and providers to develop individualized care plans.

-Applies to A wide group of members including those who have experienced potentially preventable emergency room visits; hospital admissions/readmissions; those with catastrophic or high cost health care needs; those with potential long term illnesses; and those newly diagnosed with health conditions requiring lifetime management.
-Examples where care management might be appropriate include but are not limited to:
+Applies to A wide group of members including those who have experienced potentially preventable emergency room visits; hospital admissions/readmissions; those with catastrophic or high cost health care needs; those with potential long-term illnesses; and those newly diagnosed with health conditions requiring lifetime management.
+Examples where case management might be appropriate include but are not limited to:

 Brain or Spinal Cord Injuries

 Cystic Fibrosis

 Degenerative Muscle Disorders

 Hemophilia

 Pregnancy (high risk)

 Transplants

-Person Responsible You, your physician, and the health care facility can work with Wellmark's care managers.
-Wellmark may initiate a request for care management.
+Person Responsible You, your physician, and the health care facility can work with Wellmark's case management nurses.
+Wellmark may initiate a request for case management.

-Process Members are identified and referred to the Care Management program through Customer Service and claims information, referrals from providers or family members, and self-referrals from members.
+Process Members are identified and referred to the Case Management program through Customer Service and claims information, referrals from providers or family members, and self-referrals from members.

-Importance Care management is intended to identify and coordinate appropriate care and care alternatives including reviewing medical necessity; negotiating care and services; identifying barriers to care including contract limitations and evaluation of solutions outside the group health plan; assisting the member and family to identify appropriate community-based resources or government programs; and assisting members in the transition of care when there is a change in coverage.
+Importance Case management is intended to identify and coordinate appropriate care and care alternatives including identifying barriers to care including contract limitations and evaluation of solutions outside the group health plan; assisting the member and family to identify appropriate community-based resources or government programs; and assisting members in the transition of care when there is a change in coverage.